java2019spring/AndriodAPP/README.md

   - scan
 - RecyclerView and CardView
 - AppBarLayout：Hide the Toolbar when you scroll down and redisplay it when you scroll up.
+- SwipeRefresh: Refresh the images when you swipe the window